 Be sure to take some time to celebrate your accomplishment.
 You’ve put in a lot of work and effort and deserve a celebration!

-To be licensed on active status, the applicant must be employed or associated with a current and active Hawaii licensed real estate brokerage firm or sole proprietor.
+To be licensed on active status, the applicant must be employed or associated with a current and active Hawaii licensed real estate broker or brokerage firm.
 In either case, you’ll have to show proof that the person or firm employs you.

 If you don’t have a broker to work with yet, check out StateRequirement Jobs for a real estate salesperson opening in your area.